 Southeastern 101 is not required of transfer or readmitted Southeastern students with 30 hours or more.
+Those students will replace Southeastern 101 with 2 hours of electives.

 All courses with a Social Work prefix (required or electives) are used in the calculation of the major field average.